MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Configure SQL granular permissions using T-SQL

-Fabric warehouse has a permissions model that allows you to control access to data at the workspace level, and at the item level.
+Fabric has a permissions model that allows you to control access to data at the workspace level, and at the item level.
 When you need more granular control of what users can do with securables in a Fabric warehouse, you can use the standard SQL data control language (DCL) commands `GRANT`,`DENY` and, `REVOKE`.
 In this exercise, you create objects, secure them using `GRANT`, and `DENY`, and then run queries to view the effect of applying granular permissions.

 1. In the warehouse you created in the earlier exercise, select the **New SQL Query** dropdown.
-Within the header **Blank**, select **New SQL Query**.
+Under the header **Blank**, select **New SQL Query**.

 2. Create a stored procedure and a table.